 The Intuit wordmark is styled in a font closely resembling IDroid Regular by Pixel Sagas.
 It’s recognizable by the distinctive “N” letter: it looks exactly like an inverted “U.” This achieves visual balance.

-The refreshing blue color emphasizes the modernity and innovation of the company that produces business applications.
+The refreshing blue color emphasizes the company’s modernity and innovation in producing business applications.
 The new shade, adopted in 2022, best conveys these qualities.